ThioJoe/YT-Spammer-Purge/README.md

 ## Instructions - Obtaining YouTube API Key
 To use this script, you will need an "Oauth2" credential to access the scanning and deletion functions via YouTube's Data API.
-Otherwise, this script won't work at all.
+Otherwise this script won't work at all.
 * #### Instructions can be found on this page: [Instructions: Obtaining an API Key](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key)
 * #### **Or, follow a video WalkThrough Here: <https://www.youtube.com/watch?v=c6ebWvay8dE>**